 How to Choose the Right Robotics Recruitment Partner

 Specialization and technical literacy: Ask the firm how many robotics-specific placements they have made in the past 12 months and at what level.
 Ask whether their consultants can distinguish between ROS-based software development and controls engineering.
-Firms that cannot answer these questions with specifics are not genuinely specialized in robotics.
+Specific examples of recent robotics placements can help organizations assess whether a firm's experience aligns with the role being filled.

-Network depth in your target markets: For roles in Bay Area, Boston, Pittsburgh, or Austin robotics clusters, confirm the firm has active candidate relationships in those markets.
-Geographic coverage claims are common; active local networks are not.
+Network depth in your target markets: For roles in the Bay Area, Boston, Pittsburgh, or Austin robotics clusters, ask about recent searches and candidate relationships in those markets rather than relying on geographic coverage claims alone.

 Candidate sourcing methodology: Ask what percentage of placed candidates were passive (not actively job-seeking) at first contact.
 Firms that rely primarily on active candidates miss the majority of the robotics talent pool.